 - Clearing the clutter: There is a strong correlation with clutter and stress.
-In addition, over 70% of people with cluttered hoes are overweight.
+In addition, over 70% of people with cluttered homes are overweight.

 - Cleaning the air: Ensuring that the air inside your home is clean will help to keep your lungs and brain healthy and aid concentration.

-- Avoiding distractions: Take out the unnecessary item in your prayer space.
+- Avoiding distractions: Take out the unnecessary items in your prayer space.
 The less distractions your have, the more you can focus on your connection with God.

 These are just a few tips to get you started on taking your prayer space to the next level.
 With well over two billion Christians in the world, each person will have their own unique methods of connection.

 What To Do If You Don’t Have a Prayer Space?

 Fortunately, you can pray anywhere.
 If you do not have a prayer space, it will not stop you from connecting with God.
 In fact, it will give you an opportunity to be creative in creating a sacred space for yourself.
 When you are low on space, it is recommended that you keep one room in your home clean and clutter free at all times.
 Though this space will be used for other things, it will always be ready for peace and prayer.
 If this is not possible, it may be beneficial to utilize the outdoors and connect with God in nature.
 No matter your situation, there is always space and time for prayer.